 They may not necessarily be the most adventurous countries (depending on your perception of ‘adventurous’) but then some, I’d argue, are pretty far out.
 That’s what I’m saying: we got something for everyone!
 It’s like Baskin Robbins if Baskin Robbins only had 12 flavours.

-Pakistan: For The Best Places for Adventure Travel that Makes People Go “Seriously!?”
+Pakistan: For The Best Place for Adventure Travel that Makes People Go “You’re going where!?”

 I bet you weren’t expecting this to make the list of the best places for adventure travel holidays!